 The most typical way to enjoy table olives in Spain is with a cold beer or glass of wine, as a pre-lunch or pre-dinner snack.
 Olives will also pop up in salads, and occasionally in a savory cooked dish as well.
 There are even some recipes for sweet sugared olives, an unlikely (but delicious) combination.

 See also: Malaga salad recipe

 The olive trees of the Tramuntana Mountains have been producing delicious olives since Roman times.
-Farmers choose to pick the olives when they’re green, or leave them on the trees until they’re overripe and black– these are the perfect variety for their famous olive tapenade.
+Farmers choose to pick the olives when they're green, or leave them on the trees until they're overripe and black-- these are the perfect variety for their famous olive tapenade.

-Spanish black olive tapenade recipe
+Black olive tapenade recipe (olive pate)

 Spanish Black Olive Tapenade

 - 300 grams of pitted black olives roughly chopped

 - 3 tablespoons good quality honey

 - 2 tablespoons extra virgin olive oil + 1 tablespoon for poaching the shallots

 - In a large pan heat one tablespoon of olive oil over medium heat and add the shallots.
 Turn down the heat and slowly poach the shallots until they start to caramelize.